Skip to content

 Highlights & Insights

-• Proposition 1 unifies the AlphaEdit / Adam-NSCL lineage: Clearly states "these methods are special cases of ours," providing theoretical unification and explaining experimental gaps—such "framework" work is highly citable.
+• Proposition 1 unifies the AlphaEdit / Adam-NSCL lineage: It identifies prior methods as special cases, providing both theoretical unification and an explanation for the performance gap.

 Limitations & Future Work

-• vs LoRA / FT: Fine-tuning methods collapse in sequential editing (LoRA Sequential GSM8K 0.0) due to lack of explicit capability preservation constraints; CrispEdit implements constraints as projectors, complementing FT.
+• vs LoRA / FT: Fine-tuning methods fail in sequential editing without explicit capability constraints; CrispEdit's projection is complementary to FT.

 Rating